-There are many ways that airlines try to differentiate themselves in first & business class, from the inflight product, to the ground experience.
-In some cases the ground experience starts before you even get to the airport, as some airlines offer complimentary chauffeur service to & from the airport.
-In this post I wanted to take a closer look at which airlines offer this.
+There are many ways that airlines try to differentiate themselves in first and business class, from the inflight product, to the ground experience.
+In some cases the ground experience starts before you even get to the airport, as some airlines offer complimentary chauffeur service to and from the airport.
+In this post, I’d like to take a closer look at which airlines offer this.

 In this post: